-Alkermes depression drug succeeds in key trial, shares surge
+Alkermes depression drug succeeds in key trial; shares surge

-Alkermes Plc on Thursday said its lead depression drug met the main goal of a pivotal late-stage trial in patients not helped by standard antidepressants, and the company's shares surged 47 percent.
+(Reuters) - Alkermes Plc's experimental depression drug significantly reduced symptoms in patients suffering from major depressive disorder who were not helped by standard treatments in a pivotal late-stage trial, the company said on Thursday, and its shares surged 47 percent.

+The results marked a reversal of fortune for the drug, which had failed to achieve efficacy goals in two earlier Phase III trials announced in January, casting serious doubt on the program.

-In the 407-patient trial, the drug, ALKS 5461, significantly reduced symptoms of depression in patients suffering from major depressive disorder compared with a placebo, according to initial results released by the company.
+In the 407-patient trial, the drug, ALKS 5461, significantly reduced symptoms of depression compared with a placebo, according to initial results released by the company.

-Based on the results of a third successful Phase III trial, Alkermes said it plans to speak with U.S. health regulators about the next steps toward seeking approval.
+Based on the results of this third Phase III trial, Alkermes said it plans to speak with U.S. health regulators about the next steps toward seeking approval.

-The most commonly reported side effects for ALKS 5461 in the study, called Forward-5, were nausea, dizziness and fatigue, consistent with what had been seen in earlier trials, the company said.
+At the time of the failure of the drug in the two earlier Phase III trials, the company said it believed that success in the third Phase III study, called Forward-5, could still lead to a path to approval.

 ALKS 5461, a once-daily pill combining samidorphan and buprenorphine, is designed to rebalance brain function that becomes dysregulated in the state of depression.